 Every undergraduate student is allocated an academic tutor, who is a faculty member in your department.
 They will be able to discuss your module choices and overall progress during your degree to help you reach your full potential.

-There is a range of learning development provisions available to help you throughout your studies, from workshops on key skills to one-to-one support and informal drop-in sessions.
-Rebecca Beaumont, Learning Developer, runs a range of sessions.
-The Learning Development team are based in LUMS B103.
-For more information, contact email@example.com.
+There are a range of learning development opportunities available to support you throughout your studies.
+Dr Sarah Robin offers workshops, one-to-one support, peer mentoring schemes and informal drop-in sessions.
+Dr. Anna Karapiperi offers a range of opportunities to help you excel at math and/or stats.
+The Learning Development team are based in LUMS.
+For more information, contact firstname.lastname@example.org.

 Academic skills workshops are available to help you develop effective study strategies

 Informal drop-in sessions offer the chance to discuss study issues and get support

 Peer support is available to help international students settle into academic life in the UK

 Maths and Stats Help Centre (MASH) provides mentoring and support to brush up on your skills

 The Academic Writing Zone has mentors on hand to help you manage the writing demands of your course

 One-Stop English offers English language support for international students

 Take the opportunity to support other students, and develop your interpersonal and employability skills at the same time.
 Choose from roles including transition guides for international students and academic writing mentors.
 We will provide the training and materials to get you started, and you'll need to be approachable, understanding and willing to spare your time to help others.
 To get involved, please contact email@example.com.